open-pay/openpay-php/README.md

 openpay-php
 ===========

-PHP client for Openpay API services (version 1.0.0)
+PHP client for Openpay API services (version 1.0.4)

 This is a client implementing the payment services for Openpay at openpay.mx

 What's new?
 -----------

-04/02/2014 - Added: support for Captures on charges

-31/01/2014 - Fixed: Added classes and configs to avoid errors on PHP class autoload feature.
+02/06/2014 - Fixed: tried to add an optional derived resource when the object was null 04/02/2014 - Added: support for Captures on charges 31/01/2014 - Fixed: Added classes and configs to avoid errors on PHP class autoload feature.
 Now the autoload is turned off by default
 23/01/2014 - Added: the Sandbox Mode is the default now.
 Added a method to activate the Production Mode explicitly.